boyd109/boyd109.github.io/my-story/my-story.md

 <div class="floating-box">
   <img src="/my-story/pictures/8-2.jpg" width="45%" height="45%">
 </div>
   <figcaption>I attended Terrible Hack 2, my first hackathon, and I was in awe from the projects people created.
 My friend and I didn't make anything too spectacular, but I was motivated to learn and create things on my own.
-At the time I didn't know a lot of the people presenting, but I would eventually meet them and become good friends at the Velocity Residence in Spring 2016.</figcaption>
+At the time I didn't know a lot of the people presenting, but I would eventually meet some of them at the Velocity Residence in Spring 2016 and become good friends.</figcaption>
 </figure>

 <br>